Kibo00/Hackfinity-writeups/avengers.md

 john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt
 ```

 Inside the ZIP, we find a file with an **MD5 hash** for the admin password.
-Try to decrypt it online (e.g., https://md5decrypt.net).
+We will try to decrypt it online (e.g., https://md5decrypt.net).

 🎉 We recover the admin password.